| Home

 Probabilistic

-analysis of grounding of the bulk carriers, varying with ship speed is
+a probabilistic analysis of grounding of the bulk carriers, varying with ship

 Nayon Chandra Shill Md.
 Riasat Morshed